Big-box store: Labor

 Big-box development has at times been opposed by labor unions because the employees of such stores are usually not unionized.
 Unions such as the United Food and Commercial Workers Local 770 and the Joint Labor Management Committee of the Retail Food Industry have expressed concern about the grocery market because stores such as Kmart, Target, and Walmart now sell groceries.
-Unions and cities are attempting to use land-use ordinances to restrict these businesses.
+Unions and cities sometimes attempt to use land-use ordinances to restrict these businesses.

 Urban planning

 Because it is generally inaccessible to pedestrians and often can only be reached by motor vehicles, the big-box store has been criticized as unsustainable and a failure of urban planning.